olivialaven/MGT502_project/README.md

 Content-based models utilizes item metadata and textual features (e.g., descriptions) to compute similarity between items. **Cosine similarity** is also used in these cases to match items to user preferences.
 For this category of techniques, we mainly focused on **TF-IDF vectorization** and **OpenAI embeddings** to represent item contents.
 Let's first look at them one by one to explain the tunings and results of each.

 #### 2.1 TF-IDF vectorization
-We created a TF-IDF model for our first attempt for the content-based model, which helps highlight unique, meaningful words in documents while filtering out common ones to create a vector for each book, which similarity we then evaluated based on cosine similarty.
-We tuned the model paramters, like minimum/maximum term frequency for a term over all docs,and n-grams, so combinations of words that are evaluated.
+We created a TF-IDF model for our first attempt for the content-based model, which helps highlight unique, meaningful words in documents while filtering out common ones to create a vector for each book, which similarity we then evaluated based on cosine similarity.
+We tuned the model parameters, like minimum/maximum term frequency for a term over all docs,and n-grams, so combinations of words that are evaluated.
 For the tuned version, we achieved a precision of up to 5.91%, but basic versions (minimum 1, maximum 40%, 2-grams) achieved an Precision@10 of around 5.79%.

 #### 2.2 OpenAI embeddings
 For this model, we combined all the metadata available into one column, except for certain columns like ISBN numbers and links to book cover images.
-Thes columns do not really add any context, so we decided to leave them out for the embeddings process.
+These columns do not really add any context, so we decided to leave them out for the embeddings process.
 The resulting column was then made into a list to make it ready to be used for the embedding generations.

 The final precision and recall using this model was 4.37% and 26.03%, respectively.
 This is a lower precision and recall than for the other models, but we believe this can still be a powerful tool if it is combined with other models.

 ### 3. Hybrid Models
 It is unlikely that one model, on its own, will lead to the best predictions, as the users preferences might be influenced by many different factors.
 These preferences might not be accurately explained by only one technique.
 So, the next step in our process is to explore different combinations of the models above.
 To figure out the most optimal hybrid model, we build a gridsearch function that tests different weights of each model, to find the most optimal relative contribution of each model.

 Combining both the predictions from the **content-based**, **user-user** and **item-item** models into hybrid models outperformed individual models, demonstrating the value of blending collaborative and content-based evaluations.
 To our surprise, using the tuned versions of the individual models decreased the precsion of the hybrid models, potentially due to overfitting in these stages.
 Our best hybrid model based on the untuned individual models achieved a precison of 6.50% and a recall of 32.56%, with 28% user-user, 24% item-item, 22% TF-IDF, and 26% OpenAI embeddings (normalized to 0-1 range).
-This gave us an overall score of 16.60% precision for the Leadership board (23.05.2025, 20:45), putting us in third place.
+This gave us an overall score of 16.60% precision for the Leadershipboard (23.05.2025, 20:45), putting us in third place.

 ## 🧪 Results and Overview of the Model Performance